jupyterhub/jupyterhub-deploy-docker/README.md

 ## Build the JupyterHub Docker image

-Configure JupyterHub and build it into a Docker image.
+Finish configuring JupyterHub and then build the hub's Docker image.
+(We'll build the Jupyter Notebook image in the next section.)

-1. Create a `userlist` file with a list of authorized users.
+1. Configure `userlist`: Create a `userlist` file of authorized JupyterHub users.
 The list should contain GitHub usernames, and this file should designate at least one `admin` user.
-For instance, this example file contains three users, `jtyberg`, `jenny`, and `guido`, and one designated administrator, `jtyberg`:
+For instance, the example file below contains three users, `jtyberg`, `jenny`, and `guido`, and one designated administrator, `jtyberg`:

    `userlist` file
    ```